AlbertoTalavan/TS_RWbootcamp_2020/Week02/Week02_Readme.md

 - **Reversed Bulls Eye:** I know, you are thinking of mandatoriness of this one too...
                        but....NOPE!!, this is the optional one ...SURPRISE!!!!
                        I´m pretty sure you didn´t expect it LoL.
+---
+###Bull´s Eye MVC
+I have used a class (instead of a struct) because of the following reasons:
+- **I want to define the game as a constant:** during the game ALL the properties of the model will change... with a struct It is necessary to declare it (the game) as a variable -> even if I use a let property in the struct and also a mutating func to be able to change this property value...
+I will need to declare the struct as a variable
+-**I want to keep `private` the game properties:** so to read/write them  it will be mandatory do it through the functions available for that purpose  (getters/setters).
+There is also a computed property that only can be read (getter) due to we do not need to write it outside the model.